 Finally, remember that “literature reviews” can be very boring to read if they’re just a summary of everything that’s been written on your topic.
 Instead, try to look for an unfolding story of the emergence of the compelling theory that your work will challenge and develop.

-For CBS students: check out the library’s page on information retrieval at my.cbs.
+For CBS students: check out the library’s page on information retrieval at my.cbs and our courses and events about literature searching (note: FREE COFFEE).

 Here are some posts on the subject: